UPDATED FOR SUMMER 2019

 MORE TIPS FOR YOUR TANGLEWOOD VISIT:

-1. Come early for best lawn seating options.
-Ground Opening Times on the day of the concerts: Fridays- 5:30pm, Saturdays -5:30pm (for evening concerts); 9am for morning Rehearsals; Sundays: Noon for 2:30pm concert (check for special events).
+1. Plan to come early for best lawn seating options and to enjoy pre-concert programming.
+Grounds Open at 5:30pm for the evening concerts; and on 9am for morning Rehearsals; On Sundays: at Noon for 2:30pm concert (check the timing for special events).

 2. Cooking and open flames are prohibited.